• Skip to primary navigation

 Olympics Birthday Party from SnapHappyMom.com - Snow Ball Curling for the Winter Olympics

-Curling is a very unique winter sport, but I knew these young kids wouldn't know what it was.
+Curling is a very unique winter sport, but I knew most of the young kids wouldn't know what it was.
 So we got creative and used cotton balls to play a curling game.

 Many kids will blow down on their pom-pom or cotton ball when they need to be blowing from behind it.
 A demonstration from an adult is helpful here!